In this article:

 The coffee shop revolution

-Although drinking coffee at home is still the most popular way of consuming the bean.
-The popularity of coffee shops was soaring up until 2020, with the market in the US alone worth an estimated 47.5 billion dollars.With an average growth rate of 2.7% annually over the last five years.
+Although drinking coffee at home is still the most popular way of consuming the beans, the popularity of coffee shops saw a massive uplift until 2020.
+The market in the US alone is worth an estimated 47.5 billion dollars, with an average growth rate of 2.7% annually over the last five years.

 This rise in popularity came with the rapid growth of coffee shops as an alternative destination to restaurants and bars.
 People embraced the coffee shop for its relaxed social atmosphere and low price points.